dell/csm-docs/content/docs/deployment/_index.md

 weight: 1
 ---
 {{% pageinfo color="primary" %}}
-The release 1.7.1 is only applicable to helm based installations of csi-powerflex driver.
+The CSM 1.7.1 is applicable to helm based installations of PowerFlex driver.
 {{% /pageinfo %}}

 The Container Storage Modules along with the required CSI Drivers can each be deployed using CSM operator.